misraX/Python-Django-Docker/README.md

 docker-compose up -d
 ```

-8) Hiding to localhost in your browser to test the django welcome msg.
+8) Enter localhost in your browser to test the django welcome msg.